Human Health and Disease:

 - Level of preparation and ability to answer questions asked in class

 - Level of individual research and contribution to discussions

-Policy on late papers
+Policy on late assignments

 Computer is allowed for class purposes.
 It is not allowed for other activities such as social networks, sending personal e-mails etc. If you use a computer for other purposes, it will affect your participation grade.
 Cell phone usage is not allowed in class.
 It is distracting to both your classmates and your instructors, so please keep them turned off.
-Otherwise it will affect your participation grade.
+Otherwise, it will affect your participation grade.

 Please make sure to read the Academic Regulations on the DIS website.
 There you will find regulations on: